cldwalker/smart-ignore/README.md

 [See here](http://tagaholic.me/contributing.html) for contributing guidelines.

+I'm open to pull requests to support ignore files from other VCSs.

 ## TODO
 * When a folder is removed, update ignore-pattern to remove unique files in that files .gitignore.
   This will require tracking ignore-regexs per folder.